Blackley and Middleton South

 Blackley and Middleton South is a constituency of the House of Commons in the UK Parliament, in Northern Greater Manchester.

-Created as a result of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+Created as a result of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
 Since 2024, it has been represented by Labour's Graham Stringer, who was MP for the predecessor seats of Blackley and Broughton (2010–2024) and Manchester Blackley (1997–2010).

 The constituency includes the northern suburban areas of Manchester as well as half of the town of Middleton.

 Constituency profile

 The seat covers a mostly residential area in the north of the City of Manchester with the southern half of Middleton in the borough of Rochdale.
 The areas are joined by major roads with many small parks and two of Manchester City Council's largest green spaces, Heaton Park which is one of the largest municipal parks in Europe and hosts the annual Parklife concert, and Boggart Hole Clough, a large ancient woodland in Blackley towards the east.
 There is also Alkrington Woods Nature Reserve, and the nearby M60 motorway separates Middleton from Blackley.

 Blackley itself is a residential area at the northern half of the seat, and Crumpsall is an increasingly diverse suburb including North Manchester General Hospital, one of the 'new hospitals' set for redevelopment, while the inner-city Harpurhey and Collyhurst districts have a high proportion of social housing and have faced problems with deprivation, and are amongst some of the most deprived areas in the country.
 Relatively more affluent areas include Alkrington Garden Village in the southern part of Middleton.
 It is amongst the ten constituencies with the largest Jewish population, of around 8000 in 2015.

 The constituency voted Leave in the European referendum in 2016 and the incumbent, Graham Stringer was a prominent Vote Leave supporter.